pooja-bhavani/CKA/Modules/module1 .md

 This module covers 25% of the CKA exam and focuses on understanding, installing, and configuring Kubernetes clusters.

+## Learnings
+By completing this module, you will be able to:

+Understand Kubernetes cluster architecture and components Install and configure clusters using kind and kubeadm Set up highly available (HA) cluster configurations Implement Pod Security standards and troubleshoot admission errors Configure RBAC (Role-Based Access Control) for secure access Work with Custom Resource Definitions (CRDs) and Operators Deploy applications using Helm and Kustomize

 ## Cluster Architecture

 ### Control Plane Components